siddhesh2263/CSCI_6212_11_Tuesday_Project_3/README.md

 e = 25, f = 125 | Time: 230.3827 | Min Attempts Req: 7
 e = 30, f = 150 | Time: 175.9811 | Min Attempts Req: 8
 ```

+* It seems we cannot try for too much big values, since it results in `RecursionError: maximum recursion depth exceeded in comparison` issue, for the above code.
+Maximum I tried was `e = 150`, `f = 750`.

 ---